Containers Are Just Linux process (or process tree).

 Now write a file from inside the container:

-sudo podman exec primitive-lab sh -c 'echo "hello from upperdir" > /root/hello.txt'
+podman exec kienlt-lab sh -c 'echo "hello from upperdir" > /root/hello_overlayfs.txt'

 Check the merged filesystem view: